PrasadNaidu1082/PrasadNaidu1082/README.md

 - 👋 Hi, I’m @PrasadNaidu1082
-- 👀 I’m interested in Devops and IAAC
+- 👀 I’m interested in Devops, SRE, Cloudnative, IAAC, MlOPS.
 - 🌱 I’m currently working as Devops Engineer
 - 💞️ I’m looking to collaborate in projects on Devops, K8'S, microservices an opensource.
 - 📫 How to reach me via email prasadnaidu1082@gmail.com